 If you're looking for recipes with no added sugars, you can apply the 'sugarfree' tag in That Clean Life.
-Here are a few of our favourite balanced, sugar-free snacks to add to your next plan:
+Here are a few of our favorite balanced, sugar-free snacks to add to your client’s meal plan:

 4. Get a Daily Dose of Chia Seeds